Cost of Living Crisis

 Grant funding is available under the Sustainable Warmth scheme for households that have a gross annual income of less than £30,000 or are in receipt of an eligible benefit, to deliver home energy efficiency improvements, such as; Insulation, Low Carbon Heating and Solar PV.
 Your home must also have an energy efficiency rating of D, E, F or G.

-For more information visit the WBC sustainable warmth scheme page or contact Wokingham Borough Council’s energy team, which can also give advice on these grants.
+For more information contact Wokingham Borough Council’s energy team, which can also give advice on these grants.

 Combi-Boiler challenge